Psychiatric-mental health nurse practitioner: Education

 The cost of education can vary greatly.
-Programs at public universities are typically less expensive for state residents than out-of-state-residents.
-For example, at UCSF the cost for the Masters program with in-state tuition is approximately $12,245 a year; for an out-of-state student the tuition is $24,798.
+Programs at public universities are typically less expensive for state residents than for out-of-state residents.
+For example, at UCSF the cost for the Masters program with in-state tuition is approximately $12,245 a year; for an out-of-state student, the tuition is $24,798.
 In addition, programs at public universities tend to be less expensive than programs at private universities.

 Characteristics

 Psychiatric-mental health nurse practitioners require certain skills to excel in the field.
 Being a PMHNP requires compassion for their patients and their well-being, outstanding communication skills, and a pure dedication to helping their patients heal and improve their mental state.
 PMHNPs also need to easily form intimate connections with their patients and have high sensitivity towards their patients' emotions, thoughts, and feelings.
 Attentiveness is a very important characteristic because a PMHNP needs to be able to clearly and fully listen to what their patient is saying and what their report is showing.
 Along with attentiveness, a PMHNP should not make any assumptions, for it may tunnel their vision when it is crucial to have an open mind with different diagnoses that may be possible.
 An undervalued characteristic that is vital for a PMHNP to have is optimism.
 The PMHNP needs to stay optimistic because it will improve the relationship with the patient and the patient's attitude about improving their health.
 A characteristic that all PMHNPs must have is emotional stability.
-Times may get stressful, but staying composed for the health and safety of both the PMHNP and the patient is consequential. a PMHNP must possess these skills for their patients best interest, as well as their own.
+Times may get stressful, but staying composed for the health and safety of both the PMHNP and the patient is consequential.
+A PMHNP must possess these skills for their patients best interests as well as their own.

 Practice Settings

-Psychiatric Mental Health Nurse Practitioners can choose between a variety of practice settings to work in.
-Some PMHNP's chose to specialize in a certain area within the field that causes them to reside in certain practice settings.
-Another deciding factor for where a PMHNP chooses to reside may depend on if they are following a specific Psychiatrist to improve their education.
+Psychiatric-mental health nurse practitioners can choose between a variety of practice settings to work in.
+Some PMHNPs choose to specialize in a certain area within the field, which causes them to reside in certain practice settings.
+Another deciding factor for where a PMHNP chooses to reside may depend on whether they are following a specific psychiatrist to improve their education.
 Such settings include hospitals, detoxification clinics, outpatient offices, recovery centers, correctional facilities, court hospitals, private practices, or veterans affairs hospitals.